No Knead Bread

 This post may contain affiliate links.
 Please read our disclosure policy.

-Yes, there will be oohs and aahs once you take a bite of my Bapche’s No Knead Peasant Bread.
-I posted this recipe on TikTok on February 12, 2021, not expecting to wake up to 15 million views.
-Little did I know that this humble bread, rooted in a history of strength and resourcefulness, would become a 🌎 global sensation, carrying forward my Bapche’s legacy.
+I posted this No Knead Bread recipe on TikTok on February 12, 2021, not expecting to wake up to 15 million views 🤯.
+Little did I know that this humble peasant bread, rooted in a history of strength and resourcefulness, would become a 🌎 global sensation, carrying forward my Bapche’s legacy 👵🏼.
+If you’ve never baked bread before, this is the perfect place to start — it’s simple, beginner-friendly, and surprisingly easy.

-In the heart of Bulgaria, where a frugal lifestyle was a necessity, basic ingredients—flour, salt, water, and yeast—had our tummies fed and our pockets happy.
+In the heart of Bulgaria 🇧🇬, where a frugal lifestyle was a necessity, basic ingredients—flour, salt, water, and yeast—had our tummies fed and our pockets happy ☺️.
 My grandma was one of ten siblings so this rustic bread became a lifeline in a very challenging world.
 The legacy of this no knead bread, called “Selski Hliab” in Bulgarian, persevered through the harsh years of communism when ingredients were scarce but the warmth of freshly baked bread 🥖 was our lifeline.

 Why You’ll Love No Knead Bread

-Substitutions and Variations for No Knead Bread
+Variations and Substitutions for No Knead Bread

 Best Served With

-My No Knead Bread pairs wonderfully with a variety of dishes, including soups and stews, cheese and butter boards, and more.
+My No Knead Bread pairs wonderfully with a variety of dishes, including soups and stews 🍲, cheese and butter boards 🧀, and more.
 Some of my favorite soups to enjoy with this bread:

 Try it With My Favorite Boards